hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - if a crime occurs, CCTV fotage can be used as evidence
         - if conflict among employees, boss can decide what actions to take by watching footage
         - disputes with customer and employee, can share blame with this footage
+        - increases productivity, as they know that they are being watched
+        - can monitor who violates rules and policies
+            - and take disciplinary action
+        - software can also be used to track employee activity
     - disadvantages
         - not able to display every bit of an area
         - invasion of privacy
         - employees may feel uncomfortable
+            - and mistrust employer
+            - causing some workers to leave
+            - and creating increased turnover of employees
         - hackers can get into the system
             - and see everything
             - and delete footage of crimes commited
+        - hardware is expensive to purchase

 - Monitor Workplace
     - advantages (emloyer)